 - I throw out pieces of tools that don’t work for me.
 If I don’t think they’re communicating anything of value for the specific goal I have, I don’t want it to be a distraction or just filler to be “complete”.

 - Lastly, I try my best to keep things updated.
-As long as I’m working in a related area, I constantly revisit these documents because we are always learning more that can impact the whole.
+As long as I’m working in the area, I constantly revisit these documents because we are always learning more that can impact the whole.